- Military Life Cycle

 If you’re feeling overwhelmed, reach out for assistance.
 Military Family Readiness System programs and services provide comprehensive support for all aspects of military family well-being.
 Offerings include deployment assistance, new parent and exceptional family member support, emergency financial assistance and more.
 The Military and Family Life Counseling program offers no-cost, confidential, non-medical consultations for both adults and children to help with deployment adjustments, stress management and more.
 Contact your installation Military and Family Support Center for more information.

-If you have questions or need help locating resources, call Military OneSource.
-Consultants are available 24/7 to help answer questions and connect you with the support you need to live your best MilLife.
+If you have questions or want help locating resources, call Military OneSource.
+Consultants are available 24/7 to help answer questions and connect you with the support to live your best MilLife.
 Call 800-342-9647, use OCONUS calling options or start a live chat.